realitydesigners/signals.rthmn.com/DOCUMENTATION.md

 ### Strategy 1: Level 1 First-Only Deduplication

-**Problem**: Multiple L1 signals can be generated for the same pattern sequence while box1 (largest box) remains unchanged.
+**Problem**: Multiple L1 signals can be generated for the same pattern sequence while box 0 (largest box) remains unchanged.
 We only want the FIRST L1 signal, not subsequent ones.

 **Example Scenario**:
 ```
 L1 Signal 1: Pattern [100, -87, -75, -65, -56, -49, -42, -37, 21]
-             Box1: high=1.85148, low=1.84333
+             Box 0: high=1.85148, low=1.84333
              Created at: 01:06:23

 L1 Signal 2: Pattern [100, -87, -75, -65, -56, -49, -42, 37]
-             Box1: high=1.85148, low=1.84333 (SAME)
+             Box 0: high=1.85148, low=1.84333 (SAME)
              Created at: 01:06:45

-Result: Signal 2 should be FILTERED because box1 unchanged
+Result: Signal 2 should be FILTERED because box 0 unchanged
 ```

 **Implementation**:
 - Track active L1 signals per pair and signal type (LONG/SHORT)
 - Key format: `"{pair}:{signal_type}"` (e.g., `"GBPCAD:LONG"`)
-- Store box1 high/low with each L1 signal
+- Store box 0 high/low with each L1 signal
-- If new L1 signal has same box1 high/low → filter it
+- If new L1 signal has same box 0 high/low → filter it
-- Clear L1 tracking when box1 changes (handled by global state management)
+- Clear L1 tracking when box 0 changes (handled by global state management)

 **Code Location**: `deduplication.rs::should_filter_l1()`

+**Note**: The internal tracking uses `box1_high` and `box1_low` field names, but these refer to box 0 (the largest box) in the 0-indexed system.

-**Reasoning**: When box1 is unchanged, subsequent L1 signals represent the same market state.
+**Reasoning**: When box 0 is unchanged, subsequent L1 signals represent the same market state.
 The first signal is sufficient; additional signals would be redundant entries.

 ---

 ### Strategy 2: Box Flip Detection (All Levels)

-**Problem**: If a box value flips between positive/negative more than 3 times while box1 remains unchanged, it indicates excessive noise/chop.
+**Problem**: If a box value flips between positive/negative more than 3 times while box 0 remains unchanged, it indicates excessive noise/chop.
 Signals generated from such patterns are unreliable.

 **Example Scenario**:
 ```